lara-isak/moodify/README.md

 **moodify** is a React based web app which takes the input on how you feel at the moment (by either typing in the keyword(s) or selecting one of the moods from the list) and returns Spotify playlists based on your mood.

-You can access the web app using the [following link](https://moodify-webapp.herokuapp.com/) or check how the app works in the video below.
+You can access the web app using the [following link](https://moodify-webapp.herokuapp.com/) or check how the app works in the gif below.

 ![](moodify.gif)

 ### Technologies & stuff

-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app)

 - We created a **developer app** on Spotify and used the **client credentials flow** to obtain app authorization (for that matter an **environment variable** was used to safely store sensitive data)